Follow a manual added link

 Vanishing Inc. Magic – A clever name co-founded by what was a kid star in the magic world when I was a young man; good for him!

-Tom Ladshaw Magic – Tom’s an old friend who run “the best kept secret in magic.”
-One of his specialities is used and collectible magic, but he scours the world for a range of new and unique effects unavailable anywhere else; it’s a chance to fool even magicians who buy more mainstream effects.
+Tom Ladshaw Magic – I’ve known Tom since I was a pre-teenager in Baton Rouge Ring #178 of the International Brotherhood of Magicians.
+He operates a magician and ventriloquist supply business known as “the best kept secret in magic.”
+One of his specialities is used and collectible magic, so it’s a chance to buy old-world craftsmanship.
+Tom also scours the world for a range of new and unique effects unavailable anywhere else, so shopping on Tom’s website is a chance to fool even magicians who buy more mainstream effects; that’s part of why his shop is the best kept secret in magic.

 Iowa Magic Shop – They have a small online footprint, but their Facebook page gives you a brick-and-mortar address with a real person who answers the phone; it’s an example of a local shop that I wish were in every town.
 The owner is helpful, hard working, and willing to help you find what will make you happy you called.